 Recent experience has shown that herbicide solubility plays an important role in the effective incorporation and activation of pre-emergent herbicides.
 Luximax has a good balance of solubility and soil binding, and in development trials has achieved more consistent results across different autumn conditions when compared to some other pre-emergent cereal herbicides.

-Luximax has limited persistence in the soil compared to other pre-emergent herbicides, so it has favourable plantbacks that provide plenty of flexibility in managing crop rotations.
+Compared to other pre-emergent herbicides, Luximax has favourable plantbacks that provide plenty of flexibility in managing crop rotations.
 Application-to-sowing intervals are typically 9 months for winter crops and 3 months for summer crops.

 Integrated Weed Management (IWM)